Skip to content

 offset: { x: 0, y: 0 }

 If the size is omitted, it defaults to the size of the layout.
-If the offset is omitted, it defaults to the top left corner, which is the defaut origin.
+If the offset is omitted, it defaults to the top left corner, which is the default origin.
 Saving the layout and reloading renders:

 Layer size